-OneMain Financial offers potential for individuals looking for personal loans for good, fair and bad credit scores.
+OneMain Financial offers potential for individuals looking for personal loans with less than perfect credit scores.
 If you need a personal loan for a family-related reason (i.e., not business or education related) and you’re worried about your credit, you may be able to qualify for one of OneMain’s options.
 This financial institution offers both secured and unsecured personal loans; secured loans use some form of collateral (your car, in this case) to help reassure the lender that it’s not going to be losing money when it extends credit to you.

 There’s a number of criteria to meet before you apply for a OneMain personal loan.
 To start, you need a minimum income level, and the company can’t accept applications from residents of the following states:

 - Washington, D.C.